 - Trusts and estates

-In today’s economy, skilled copywriters earn more than ever.
-Thanks to their ability to work remotely, copywriters earn high profit margins.
-From the convenience of their laptops, copywriters produce eye-catching website copy, advertisements, newsletters, blog posts, and more—all within the confines of a local coffeehouse or public library.
+In today’s economy, skilled copywriters are earning more than ever.
+Thanks to their ability to work remotely, copywriters also have high-profit margins.
+From the convenience of their homes, coffee shops or libraries, copywriters produce eye-catching website copy, advertisements, newsletters, blog posts, and more.

-With low barriers to entry and virtually no overhead costs, copywriting and web development present great opportunities for keen small business investors.
-However, the success of an online copywriting agency depends on its ability to scale which, in turn, requires a team of talented writers that can meet deadlines and keep up with demand.
+With low barriers to entry and virtually no overhead costs, copywriting and web development present sound opportunities for keen small business investors.
+Keep in mind the success of an online copywriting agency depends on its ability to scale, which, in turn, requires a team of talented writers that can meet deadlines and keep up with demand.

-With more and more dual-income households in the United States, fewer homeowners are staying home to focus on domestic duties.
-Instead, these responsibilities are being placed on the shoulders of cleaning service workers, who perform these routine tasks at a steep markup.
+With more dual-income households in the U.S., fewer homeowners are staying home to focus on domestic duties.
+Instead, these responsibilities are being placed on the shoulders of cleaning service workers who perform these routine tasks, often at a healthy markup.

-If you want to know how to invest in companies that are virtually guaranteed to generate reliably strong short and long-term profits, you may want to consider investing in doctors’ offices and clinics.
-As the population ages, demand for doctors and health professionals will increase in the coming years.
-Therefore, doctors will be facing steep market demand for decades to come.
+If you want to invest in companies that are all but guaranteed to generate reliably strong short- and long-term profits, consider investing in doctor or dental offices and clinics.
+As the population ages, demand for doctors and other health professionals will increase in the coming years.

 Mobile Catering and Party Services

-Knowing how to invest in a business requires you to know where not to invest as well.
-Since some industries are far less likely to generate a strong profit, it’s important that you stay clear of investing in certain sectors.
-Below, we list the worst industries to invest in followed by its average net profit margin:
+Knowing how to invest in business requires knowing where and when not to invest, too.
+As some industries are far less likely to generate a substantial profit, you must stay clear of investing in specific sectors.

-Sometimes it’s not enough to start your own small business and build it from scratch.
+Sometimes it isn’t enough to start your own small business and build it from scratch.
 Between time constraints, capital constraints, and opportunity costs, there’s a lot that can get in the way of successfully building a small business to generate high, long-term profits.

-This is why it can be so important to channel your entrepreneurial vision into a sound investment strategy.
-When you buy into a business, in the form of a debt or equity investment, you can share the rewards of a small business’s success without having to invest in the serious time and energy commitment of managing it.
+This is why it’s so important to channel your entrepreneurial vision into a sound investment strategy.
+When you buy into a small business, in the form of a debt or equity investment, you can share the rewards of a company’s success without having to invest in the serious time and energy commitment of managing it.

-Although it’s true that all types of small business investments are risky, and that none guarantee consistently high revenues or capital gains, the market does tend to reward those who invest in a diverse portfolio of small, growth-oriented businesses.
-Therefore, achieving success when investing in small businesses depends on your ability to find them early and jump on the opportunities when they arise.
+Granted, small business investments can be risky, and no one business can guarantee consistently high revenue or capital gains.
+But the market does tend to reward those who invest in a diverse portfolio of small, growth-oriented companies.